TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 ### Built-In Programmers

-*Development boards* are targeted towards users that need to *frequently* update the *firmware*, i.e. because they are *testing* and *playing with microcontrollers*.
-It would be inconvenient to always having to use an *external programmer*.
+*Development boards* are targeted towards users that need to *frequently* update the firmware because they are *testing* and *playing with microcontrollers*.
+Wiring up an *external programmer* would be inconvenient.

 That's why most *development boards* come with *USB-to-UART* chips that have *USB connectors* built-in: